creme332/centos-scripts/vpn-lab/README.md

 - 2 VMs: 1 server, 1 client
 - Both VMs should be running CentOS 7, connected to the internet, and accessible with root privileges
-- CentOS EOL issue must be resolved on both VMs
+- CentOS EOL issue must be resolved on both VMs.
+- Client can ping the server.

 ## Installation